Tokenomics Fundamentals Series: W5H framework for token design, Part VI - Token value assessment

 Net Present Value (NPV) of future returns

 There are a couple of main problems when applying this approach though.
 First, many crypto projects simply do not allocate or distribute explicit cash flows to token holders.
-Second, when the crypto project does allocate and distribute ongoing cash flows, they can be hard to quantify, especially when the amount is denominated in the project's native token.
+Second, when the crypto project does allocate and distribute ongoing cash flows, they can be hard to quantify, especially when the amount is denominated in the project’s native token.
 Such tokens usually suffer high volatility, making assessing the actual value of those continuous payouts very difficult.
 To work around this situation, projects could consider payouts to be made in stablecoins.
 This strategy is more useful in cases where the source of allocated value distribution, e.g., protocol fees, is also received in stablecoins.
 If the fees are generated in native tokens, paying out in stablecoin will still create periodic selling pressure for the token and potentially trigger more token volatility.
-A project that adopts a stablecoin (or a blue-chip crypto alternative such as ETH) payment design essentially removes medium-of-exchange from being the native token's primary utility, which some people may oppose as it might reduce the token's value.
+A project that adopts a stablecoin (or a blue-chip crypto alternative such as ETH) payment design essentially removes medium-of-exchange from being the native token’s primary utility, which some people may oppose as it might reduce the token’s value.
 But this could be a worthwhile trade-off for tokenomics optimization if the token can obtain continuous ongoing cash flows through other utilities.
 Because those other utilities are likely much more effective than serving as a pure medium of exchange for token value accrual.
 If the native token has to be used as payment tokens, attaching additional value distribution mechanisms such as burning to the token design is another way to alleviate the problem.
 However, balancing the burning amount could be a big challenge.
+The burn route has since gone from theory to practice at scale: in December 2025, Uniswap governance executed a proposal that turns on protocol fees and routes them into buying and burning UNI, while its documentation is careful to say that UNI still confers no individual right to protocol revenue.
+That is exactly the distinction a valuation model has to respect: a burn changes the supply side of the token, but it is not a cash flow to the holder, and it cannot be discounted as one.

 Free cash flow discount model method